Mortgage tips for ‘first timers’

 Awesome!
 We’d love to help you do just that.

-We will also give you advice about how much you should borrow based on your circumstances and future goals.
-We’ll have robust conversations about what’s important in your life, and create a mortgage strategy that you can easily follow – to make sure you stay on track.
+We’ll also give you advice about how much you should borrow based on your circumstances and future goals. and have robust conversations about what’s important in your life, and create a mortgage strategy that you can easily follow – to make sure you stay on track.